 Over the last few years, the norms of the restaurant industry have drastically changed.
-Technology continues to ramp up, the current climate continues to change, and economic security is more elusive than ever.
+Technology in restaurants continues to ramp up, the current climate continues to change, and economic security is more elusive than ever.
 While this industry will always require a certain level of adaptability, developing a plan for the worst case scenario has become essential.

 Here are six steps restaurants can take to be more resilient in unprecedented times.